NWERC-Iceland/Website/content/system.md

 ---
 title: "System"
-date: 2018-08-27T23:41:52+02:00
+date: 2019-10-10T23:41:52+02:00
 weight: 7
-draft: true
+draft: false
 ---
 # Contest machines
 The following page contains the specifications for the contest machines, if you would like to see some tool/program added, please send us an email.
-Submissions after November 16 will no longer be considered.
-A virtualbox appliance containing the contestant image can be found [here](https://s3.eu-central-1.amazonaws.com/nwerc/ib.ova); both the username and password are: "contestant".
+Submissions after November 8 will no longer be considered.
+A virtualbox appliance containing the contestant image can be found [here](https://s3.eu-central-1.amazonaws.com/nwerc/ib2.ova); both the username and password are: "contestant".
 In the appliance root access (through sudo) is available, this will not be the case during the contest.

 # Image
-The image is based on Ubuntu 18.04.1 LTS, the following programs/tools are installed
+The image is based on Ubuntu 18.04.3 LTS, the following programs/tools are installed
 # Contest control system
 During the contest, teams will submit proposed solutions to the contest problems to the Judges using the [DOMjudge](https://www.domjudge.org) contest control system.
 The team manual for DOMjudge can be found [here](/files/team-manual.pdf).
 ## Compilation of submissions
 Source files submitted to the Judges will be compiled using the following command line arguments for the respective language:

-* GCC 7.3.0
+* GCC 7.4.0
 <pre>gcc -x c -Wall -O2 -static -pipe -std=gnu11 ${files} -lm</pre>
-* G++ 7.3.0
+* G++ 7.4.0
 <pre>g++ -x c++ -Wall -O2 -static -pipe -std=gnu++14 ${files}</pre>
-* Java 10 (OpenJDK, Java 10.0.2)
+* Java 11 (OpenJDK, Java 11.0.4)
 <pre>javac -encoding UTF-8 -sourcepath . -d . ${files}</pre>
 * PyPy 5.10.0 (= Python 2.7.13)
 <pre>python2 -m py_compile ${files}</pre>
-* Python3 (3.7.1)
+* Python3 (3.7.3)
 <pre>python3 -m py_compile ${files}</pre>
 * Kotlin (1.3.0)
 <pre>kotlinc -d . ${files}</pre>